learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 Nokogiri is a Ruby gem that helps us to parse HTML and collect data from it.
-Essentially, Nokogiri allows us to treat a huge string of HTML as if it were a series of methods that you can use to extract the desired information from these bunch of nested nodes.
-In doing so, Nokogiri offers you, the programmer, a nested nodes.
+Essentially, Nokogiri allows us to treat a huge string of HTML as if it were a series of nested objects that you can use to extract the desired information using provided methods.
 Nokogiri makes the level of precision required to extract the necessary data much easier to attain.
 It works like a fine-toothed saw to scrape only the necessary data.
 In fact, that's what "nokogiri" means: a fine-toothed saw.

 ![fine-toothed saw](http://readme-pics.s3.amazonaws.com/akaisora309838.jpg)